 A certificate from the statutory auditors of the company regarding compliance with the conditions of corporate governance as required under Schedule V of the Listing Regulations is a part of this report.

-The Institute of Company Secretaries of India had revised the Secretarial Standards on meetings of the Board of Directors (SS-1) and Secretarial Standards on general meetings (SS-2) with effect from October 1,2017.
-The company complies with the revised secretarial standards.
+The company has complied with the revised Secretarial Standards on meetings of the Board of directors (SS-1) and Secretarial Standards on general meetings (SS-2).

 Business Responsibility Report

-In terms of the Listing Regulations, Business Responsibility Report describing the initiatives taken by the company from environmental, social and governance perspectives is enclosed as Annexure - 4 on page no. 62.
+In terms of the Listing Regulations, Business Responsibility Report describing the initiatives taken by the company from environmental, social and governance perspectives are enclosed as Annexure 4 on page no. 62.